 Consultants work hard to deliver good quality healthcare but sometimes, even with the best experience and training in the world, things can go wrong.
 Often, these mistakes can have serious financial consequences for a patient, and therefore, the consultant.

-If a patient has suffered harm as a result of a surgeon’s negligence, it’s very important that the surgeonhas adequate and appropriate insurance (or indemnity) to compensate the patient.
+If a patient has suffered harm as a result of a consultant’s negligence, it’s very important that the consultants have adequate and appropriate insurance (or Medical indemnity) to compensate the patient.

 Medical indemnity insurance responds to an accusation of medical malpractice, where the medical professional service provided was allegedly substandard, and caused physical or mental harm, injury or death to a patient.

-Sadly, our society is becoming more and more litigious and the risk of legal action against a surgeon for medical malpractice is increasing every day.
+Sadly, our society is becoming more and more litigious and the risk of legal action against a consultant for medical malpractice is increasing every day.

 Membership of Incision includes Medical Indemnity insurance with a “claims made” insurance policy.

 Our “claims made” Medical Indemnity insurance policy will cover you for “circumstances reported” or “claims made” during the period of insurance or extended reporting period (this is run off cover in respect of death, permanent disablement or retirement from independent practice).